What Are The Most Common Mistakes When Sourcing Products Internationally? // How To Avoid The Most Common Procurement Mistakes?

 Relationship Building: Cultivating a strong supplier relationship often leads to better collaboration.
 When suppliers view businesses as long-term partners, they’re more likely to invest in meeting their quality standards.

-Diversify Supplier Base: Diversify your base instead of relying on a single supplier.
-This mitigates risks and encourages suppliers to maintain high standards due to competition.
+Diversify Your Supplier Base: Instead of relying on a single supplier, diversify your base.
+This mitigates risks and encourages suppliers to maintain high standards due to the competitive environment.

 Performance Metrics: Establish performance metrics and Key Performance Indicators (KPIs) that suppliers must consistently meet.
 Regularly review these metrics.